-Additive Credits for Co-op is granted when students have mastered all required criteria.
+Additive Credits for Co-op are granted when students have mastered all required criteria.
 Students will be assigned a grade of MASTERY when ALL of the following are achieved:

-- Job search documentation and job interview result in a Work Term - Work Term learning objectives are defined and fulfilled - Work Term project is completed based on given criteria - Employer's evaluation is satisfactory based on given criteria
+- Job search documentation and job interview result in a Work Term, - Work Term Learning Objectives are defined and fulfilled, - Work Term project is completed based on given criteria, - Employer's evaluation is satisfactory based on given criteria, - Faculty Advisor's evaluation is satisfactory based on given criteria.

-• Faculty Advisor's evaluation is satisfactory based on given criteria Nine (9) additive co-operative education credits will be awarded for each completed work semester.
+Nine (9) additive Co-operative Education credits will be awarded for each completed work term.

-Upon successful completion of one work semester, students in a two year program will be eligible for a co-op designation on their diploma, associate degree or post-baccalaureate diploma.
+Upon successful completion of one work term, students in a two year program will be eligible for a Co-op designation on their diploma, associate degree or post-baccalaureate diploma.

 Students who are in a 4 year degree program, after successfully completing three Co-op work terms will receive a designation on their credential.